Open-ET/openet-landsat-lst/README.md

-# Landsat Thermal Sharpening Algorithms
+# Landsat Thermal Band Sharpening Algorithms

 The thermal sharpening algorithm is developed for Landsat 5, 7, and 8.
 The algorithm has three components.